-2022 has been a very challenging year for all investors, but there have arguably been additional headwinds for those with a sustainable tilt.
-The strong performance of oil and gas companies has led many sustainably tilted strategies – particularly those that apply blanket exclusion policies – to underperform benchmarks, while the growth tilt of renewable technology stocks has also been problematic in a year where surging bond yields prompted a broad-based growth sell off.
+2022 was a very challenging year for all investors, but there were additional headwinds for those with a sustainable tilt.
+The strong performance of oil and gas companies led many sustainably tilted strategies – particularly those that apply blanket exclusion policies – to underperform benchmarks, while the growth tilt of renewable technology stocks was also problematic in a year where surging bond yields prompted a broad-based growth sell off.

-A closer look under the surface of the equity market helps to track how sentiment has ebbed and flowed.
-Fossil fuel companies have been the major beneficiary of high commodity prices, outperforming global stocks by more than 50% in the first 10 months of 2022.
-Sustainably focused strategies that tilt away from the traditional energy sector are therefore likely laggards.
-Performance across the broader renewable energy sector has been more nuanced, with a sharp sell-off at the start of the year as bond yields rose followed by a turnaround that began with the Russia-Ukraine war.
-Strategies linked to hydrogen stocks have suffered much more, with several of the most popular funds down more than 40% from January to October 2022 given their acute sensitivity to rising bond yields (Exhibit 17).
+A closer look under the surface of the equity market helps to track how sentiment ebbed and flowed.
+Fossil fuel companies were the major beneficiary of high commodity prices, outperforming global stocks by more than 40% over the course of the year.
+Sustainably focused strategies that tilt away from the traditional energy sector were therefore likely laggards.
+Performance across the broader renewable energy sector was more nuanced, with a sharp sell-off at the start of the year as bond yields rose followed by a turnaround that began with the Russia-Ukraine war.
+Strategies linked to hydrogen stocks suffered much more, with several of the most popular funds down more than 40% in 2022 given their acute sensitivity to rising bond yields (Exhibit 17).

-Exhibit 17: Performance has varied widely across the energy spectrum this year
+Exhibit 17: Performance varied widely across the energy spectrum last year

 Energy sector performance in 2022